 When you start making payments and realize that the dealer was lying about the vehicle or is overcharging you, you may think about hiring an attorney to sue a car dealership.
 The experienced auto fraud lawyers at Whitney, LLP can help you sue the car dealership in cases of forgery, misrepresentation and general car dealership fraud.

 Here are reviews from what some of our past clients have said about us, and here are some of our past settlement results in claims and lawsuits against car dealerships.

-Whitney, LLP offers Free Consultations.
+Whitney, LLP offers Legal Consultations.
 Call us at (410) 583-8000, or use our online form to request your free initial consultation today.
-You will not incur any out-of-pocket expenses or attorney’s fees.

 The Car Dealership in Annapolis, MD, Forged My Signature